 So you have to go to each court separately to check its calendar of criminal cases.

-To see a calendar, click on the name of one of the judges then click on the calendar icon next to the judge's name.
-Then look for the listings for criminal cases that begin with the letters CR.
+To see a calendar, click on the calendar icon next to a judge's name.
+The listings for criminal cases begin with the letters cr.